 About Sustainable Tourism

-The STPP’s approach is to drive mass scale change across the industry by working with local, regional, provincial and national public and private stakeholders to form strong collaborative partnerships.
+The STPP programme aims to assist Small, Medium and Micro Enterprises (SMMEs) with environmental, cultural, heritage and social criteria, economic best practices, community resilience, universal accessibility and service excellence.
+Their approach is to drive mass scale change across the industry by working with local, regional, provincial and national public and private stakeholders to form strong collaborative partnerships.
 The STPP’s programmes are aimed at delivering mind-set changes, training, education, up-skilling, market data and specialised projects and programmes that provide solutions that assist the smaller tourism sector to overcome barriers to sustainable growth and development.

 About the Africa Coastal Odyssey

-Led by Walk4Africa’s founder, Desmond Langkilde – an experienced South African travel writer and online content producer – the Africa Coastal Odyssey expedition will explore unique African stories, as told by local journalism students, on the topics of sustainable tourism and environmental impact while walking the coastlines of the continent.
+Led by seasoned media professionals, including W4A’s founder, Desmond Langkilde – an experienced South African travel writer and online content producer – the Africa Coastal Odyssey expedition will explore unique African stories, as told by local journalism students, on the topics of sustainable tourism and environmental impact while walking the coastlines of the continent.

-The plan is to start from Cape Agulhas in the Western Cape province of South Africa and proceed in a clockwise direction to cover all 40 coastal countries over a period of ten years to end back at the southern tip of Africa.
+The expedition will launch from Cape Agulhas in the Western Cape province of South Africa and proceed in a clockwise direction towards Namibia and cover all 40 coastal countries over a period of five to ten years to end back at the southern tip of Africa.

-Each year, the expedition will pause in the particular country for 2-4 months.
-During this time Desmond will write the next edition of a narrative non-fiction book series recounting that years’ experience.SOUTH AFRICA ODDYSSEY NAMIBIA ODDYSSEY
+Each year, the expedition will pause in the particular country for a few months to produce the next edition of a narrative non-fiction book series recounting that years’ experience.SOUTH AFRICA ODDYSSEY NAMIBIA ODDYSSEY

 About the Odyssey Journalism